ripandy/SOAR/README.md

 SOAR can function independently, but its implementation is bare minimum.
 It is highly recommended to use SOAR in conjunction with R3.

-[R3] - The new future of dotnet/reactive and UniRx.
+- [R3] - The new future of dotnet/reactive and UniRx.
+- [Kassets] - SOAR's predecessor.
+Scriptable Object Architecture extensible with UniRx and UniTask.

 ### Unity Version
 - Unity 2022.3+